 The 2V reference (REF) is accurate to $\pm 1\%$ over temperature, making REF useful as a precision system reference.
-Bypass REF to GND with a 0.22μF minimum capacitor.
+Bypass REF to GND with a 0.22μF (min) capacitor.
 REF can supply up to 100μA for external loads.
 However, if extremely accurate specifications for both the main output voltages and REF are essential, avoid loading REF.
-Loading REF reduces the LDO5, LDO3, OUT5, and OUT3 output voltages slightly, because of the reference load-regulation error.
+Loading REF reduces the LDO5, LDO3, OUT5, and OUT3 output voltages slightly because of the reference load-regulation error.

-Two internal regulators produce 5V (LDO5) and 3.3V(LDO3).
+Two internal regulators produce 5V (LDO5) and 3.3V (LDO3).
 LDO5 provides gate drive for the external MOSFETs and powers the PWM controller, logic, reference, and other blocks within the device.
 The LDO5 regulator supplies a total of 100mA for internal and external loads, including MOSFET gate drive, which typically varies from 10mA to 50mA, depending on switching frequency and the external MOSFETs.
-LDO3 supplies up to 100mA for external loads.
-Bypass LDO5 and LDO3 with a minimum of 4.7μ F load, use an additional 1 μ F per 5mA of internal and external load.
+LDO3 powers up when the reference (REF) is in regulation, and supplies up to 100mA for external loads.
+Bypass LDO5 and LDO3 with a minimum 4.7 μ F load; use an additional 1 μ F per 5mA of internal and external load.

-When the 5V main output voltage is above the LDO5 bootstrap-switchover threshold, an internal 1.4Ω P-channel MOSFET switch connects OUT5 to LDO5, while simultaneously shutting down the LDO5 linear regulator.
-Similarly, when the 3.3V main output voltage is above the LDO3 bootstrap-switchover threshold, an internal 1.5Ω P-channel MOSFET switch connects OUT3 to LDO3, while simultaneously shutting down the LDO3 linear regulator.
-These actions bootstrap the device, powering the internal circuitry and external loads from the output SMPS voltages, rather than through linear regulators from the battery.
+When the 5V main output voltage is above the LDO5 bootstrap-switchover threshold, an internal 1.4Ω p-channel MOSFET switch connects OUT5 to LDO5 while simultaneously shutting down the LDO5 linear regulator.
+Similarly, when the 3.3V main output voltage is above the LDO3 bootstrap-switchover threshold, an internal 1.5Ω p-channel MOSFET switch connects OUT3 to LDO3 while simultaneously shutting down the LDO3 linear regulator.
+These actions bootstrap the device, powering the internal circuitry and external loads from the output SMPS voltages, rather than through linear regulators from the bat tery.
 Bootstrapping reduces power dissipation due to gate charge and quiescent losses by providing power from a 90%-efficient switch-mode source, rather than from a much-less-efficient linear regulator.